 No one in our circle has experienced the loss of a spouse, so this is a completely new experience.

 I imagine that our families who were also grieving would ask a similar question along the lines of “how do we help relieve this pain that Tolu is going through?” “how do you support a grieving family member?” amongst others.

-One thing that I am certain of is this - I may not have moved further along in my grief healing journey if not for the generous support of family, friends, acquaintances, and strangers.
+One thing that I am certain of is this – I may not have moved further along in my grieving process if not for the generous support of family, friends, acquaintances, and strangers.

 I suppose the role of supporting someone who is grieving the death of a loved one is one of the hardest jobs.